How to Deal with Anger in a Relationship

 Anger can stem from unresolved conflicts, how you’re interpreting situations, miscommunication and/or resentment towards your partner.
 Anger can also come from triggering moments in which we might feel attacked, threatened, invalidated or even treated unfairly.

-Breaking the Anger Cycle
+Breaking the Cycle of Anger in Relationships

 For some, anger is evoked in relationships when you feel mistreated by your partner.
 This anger then motivates a reciprocation of similar treatment which can result in a cycle of damaging behavior and resentment.